simulatine/100DaysOfCode/docs/showimage.md

 *May 2020*

 Images can be shown on GitHub pages by using the Markdown image link.

-So
+For example

 ```
 ![Screenshot](assets/image1.png "Screenshot")